Sahil7910/Event_management_API/README.md

 - **Event Management**: Create, update, List events.
 - **Attendee Registration**: Register attendees for events.
 - **Check-in System**: Allow attendees to check in to an event.
+- **Bulk Check-in**: Upload a CSV file to check in multiple attendees at once
 - **Authentication**: Secure access using JWT tokens.

 ## 🏗️ Tech Stack